 Planning for the Needs of Children in Disasters

 The Emergency Management Institute (EMI) is part of the Department of Homeland Security’s Federal Emergency Management Agency (FEMA).
 Through its courses and integrated programs, EMI serves as the national focal point for the development and delivery of emergency management training to minimize the impact of disasters and emergencies on the American public.
-This course will help you create, update or revise an Emergency Operations Plan for your community or organization in order to address effectively the unique needs of children in disasters.
+This course will help you create, update or revise an Emergency Operations Plan for your community or organization in order to effectively address the unique needs of children in disasters.

 Preparing Parents for School Emergencies

-This online training video (runtime 20:51) provides parents of children in K-12 schools with an understanding of why schools develop all-hazards plans.
+This online training video provides parents of children in K-12 schools with an understanding of why schools develop all-hazards plans.
 Parents will receive information on ways they assist their families and the school in preparation for school emergencies.
 This session covers actions parents should resist taking in the event of an emergency at their child’s school.

 School Shooters: An Awareness Program for School Staff

-This online training video (runtime 47:53) provides school staff members with a basic awareness of their responsibilities in preparing for and responding to an active shooter situation in their school.
+This online training video provides school staff members with a basic awareness of their responsibilities in preparing for and responding to an active shooter situation in their school.
 This session covers standard procedures for effective school staff interface and interaction with law enforcement during active shooter situations.